 Your objective is to secure an item in position within the packing case itself.
 This will ensure that when it is then secured within the transportation, it arrives without damage in normal circumstances.
 The method you use to secure the item will depend on its identity and shape; ratchet straps, metal brackets and bracing timber are all common solutions.

 Consult well in advance

-While an item is being manufactured, or even off drawing, you can stay a step ahead by consulting with your export packing consultant well in advance.
+While an item is being manufactured, or even off drawing, you can stay a step ahead by talking to your export packing consultant well in advance.
 Measurements can then be taken and issues highlighted, giving you as much time as possible to confirm the best solutions, before the packing process begins.